A reader asks: I’ve heard that AMSOIL Dominator 2-Stroke Oil can cause internal engine rust. Is there any truth to this?

 1. Avoid pump gasoline with ethanol content.

 Ethanol should be avoided for all small engines and high performance (or racing) two-stroke and four-stroke engines.
-It gathers moisture which can cause not only rust during storage, but engine seizure during operation.
+It gathers moisture which can cause rust during storage.
+Ethanol can also combine with moisture to cause seizure during operation.
 If you are using a race fuel with methanol or other alcohol content, definitely consider the next two points.

 2. Fog the engine prior to storage (important!).